-The issue of Eastern Germany was further debated in the following meeting.
-In their eyes, thanks to Soviet policy there is was no danger in East German rearmament since that policy aims for a “an independent, democratic, united and peace-loving Germany”.
-East Germany “should be given credit” for going in this direction – unlike West Germany.
+The issue of East Germany was further debated at the following meeting.
+According to Mapam, thanks to Soviet policy there was no danger of East German rearmament since that policy aimed at a “an independent, democratic, united and peace-loving Germany.”
+Unlike West Germany, East Germany “should be given credit” for going in that direction.

-Looking at the discussion in the Mapam leadership we learn that there is also a functional-inner political reason to attend the Berlin conference – the power play in the Israeli left vis a vis the Soviet union and its international organizations.
-Who really represents the Israeli ‘progressive’, pro USSR public: the anti-Zionist communist party or the Zionist Mapam?
-We can’t have someone else (the communists) representing Israel there”.
+From the discussion within the Mapam leadership, we learn that there was also a functional internal political reason for attending the Berlin conference: the power play between the Israeli left and the Soviet Union and its international organizations.
+Who really represented the Israeli “progressive,” pro-USSR public – the anti-Zionist communist party or the Zionist Mapam?
+We can’t have someone else (the communists) representing Israel there.”

-It must be said that the pro-eastern Germany policies of the Hashomer Hatzair faction of Mapam were not acceptable to their party partners of Ahdut Ha‘avoda and their leader, Yitzhak Tabenkin, who were uncompromising to both Germanys.
-He was against any alignment with the big blocks anyway, claiming that this will cause mistrust of Israel among the emerging countries.
-Ahdut Ha‘avoda fiercely opposed the participation in the Berlin event and publically condemned it.
-This issue caused rising tensions in the party and contributed to its eventual breakup.
+It must be said that the pro-East German policies of the Hashomer Hatzair faction of Mapam were not acceptable to their party partners in Ahdut Ha‘avoda and its leader, Yitzhak Tabenkin, who refused to compromise with either Germany.
+Tabenkin was against any alignment with the big bloc, claiming that it would cause a mistrust of Israel among emerging countries.
+Ahdut Ha‘avoda fiercely opposed any participation in the Berlin event and publically condemned it.
+This issue led to rising tensions within the party and contributed to its eventual breakup.

-The ability of the Israeli left to maintain active positive approach and relations with Eastern Germany while attacking Western Germany with Holocaust-related rhetoric, naturally drew the fire of the government coalition.
-“We just heard that a Delegation of Mapam is going to Berlin to attend Communist International.
-And they will go to Berlin and not to Bonn –To the city whence sat Hitler, Himmler and the other murderers, the city from where emanated the extermination decree against the Jewish people”, argued MK Yoanah Kese of Mappai, in the Knesset reperations debate.
+The ability of the Israeli left to maintain an active, positive approach to and relations with East Germany while attacking West Germany with Holocaust-related rhetoric, naturally drew the fire of the government coalition.
+“We just heard that a Delegation of Mapam is going to Berlin to attend the Communist International.
+And they will go to Berlin and not to Bonn – to the city whence sat Hitler, Himmler and the other murderers, the city from where emanated the extermination decree against the Jewish people,” argued MK Yoanah Kese of Mappai during the Knesset reparations debate.
 “Is it allowed to visit the Germans in the East?
 Are their hands not full of Jewish blood?
 Is it because Stalin authorized it (made it Kosher) these Germans are better?”

-“For us (the government camp) there is no difference between the Germans of the west and the east – but you gentlemen I’m very suspicious of you- because you attack us so much and claim we’re willing to compromise with Nazis – that you will run to compromise with the German people if it will be in the Soviet sphere of influence.”
+For us [the government camp] there is no difference between the Germans of the west and the east – but you gentlemen, I’m very suspicious of you – because you attack us so much and claim we’re willing to compromise with Nazis – that you will run to compromise with the German people if it will be in the Soviet sphere of influence.

-The question of the ‘other Germany’ was indicative of the cold war divide in the Israeli public and in Israeli politics.
-More than being a question of the reality in Germany it was one of political expediency of cold war politics and the survival of the Israeli state in a cold war divided world.
-This issue was played out in the reparations debate.
+The question of the “other Germany” was indicative of the Cold War divide within the Israeli public and Israeli politics.
+More than a question of the reality in Germany, it was one of political expediency of Cold War politics and the survival of the Israeli state in a world divided by them.
+The issue was also played out in the reparations debate.

-The Reparations Debate
+The reparations debate

-The Knesset debate over Yad Vashem that opened this paper was in a way a replay of several such vehement discussions in the preceding years, most notably that over the reparations agreement with Germany.
-On 12 March 1951, Foreign minister Moshe Sharet notified the Knesset of Israel’s demands from West Germany and that talks on a reparations agreement were conducted between the two governments.
-The resulting agreement was debated and accepted by the Knesset in January 1952.
-The debates over the agreement were very fierce and spilled over to the streets: demonstrations, mass rallies and a riot outside the Knesset during the vote.
+The Knesset debate over Yad Vashem with which this paper opened was a replay in a way of several such vehement discussions of the preceding years, most notably that over the reparations agreement with Germany.
+On 12 March 1951, Foreign Minister Moshe Sharet notified the Knesset of Israel’s demands from West Germany and that talks on a reparations agreement were being conducted between the two governments.
+The agreement that resulted was debated and accepted by the Knesset in January 1952.
+The debates were very fierce and spilled over into the streets through demonstrations, mass rallies, and a riot outside the Knesset during the actual vote.